-A trading cryptocurrency guide must provide reviews of all of the top crypto exchanges out there, so that you can find the best cryptocurrency exchange site for you.
-This review of Paybis consists of four parts: general information, fees, deposit methods and security.
+A crypto exchange guide must provide reviews of all of the exchanges out there, so that you can find the right one for you.
+This review of Paybis consists of four parts: general info, fees, deposit methods and security.

 Paybis is a cryptocurrency exchange based in the United Kingdom.
 United Kingdom is the country which without a doubt has the most cryptocurrency exchanges in the world.
 At least that we know of.
 A non-exhaustive list of exchanges from the UK (in addition to this one) includes Exmo, CEX.io, CoinEgg, Livecoin, DSX, LocalTrade, Bittylicious (funny name by the way), CoinMate, Indacoin, MixCoins, Vaultoro, Instant Bitex and eToro.